kast-lang/kast/README.md

 ## Todo

+- Specify goals of the project
+- Document current state
 - Mark builtin fns with contexts (e.g. print should require io)
 - Sum types should have better syntax (fix "ofnone").
 I think it should be "let binding" for bindings and "variant" for variants?
 - let assert pattern